debutdeveloper/fabric_sdk_api/README.md

 ca.debutinfotech.com
 ```
 - You will have to add all these domains and ip addresses to your `/etc/hosts` file in all your machines that you need.
-- You will have to copy the network to the $HOME of other peers and orderers and rename the network folder to `debutNetwork` as it will have dependency.
+- You will have to copy the network to the same location on all the peer and orderer machines that you will be working with.
+- You need to clone and hyperledger fabric and fabric-ca from github into the github.com directory in your $GOPATH and run make command to create the required peer, orderer, ca etc... binaries.
 - To start the peer use the `start_peer.sh` shell script.
 - To start the orderer use the `start_orderer.sh` shell script.
 - Then you will be required to create the channel, join all three peers [peer0.debutinfotech.com, peer1.debutinfotech.com, peer2.debutinfotech.com]() using either of the two orderers [firstorderer.debutinfotech.com, secondorderer.debutinfotech.com]().
 - Then you will be required to install the chaincode on all peers and instantiate the chaincode.
+- Th  two above metioned tasks can be achieved by `script.sh` file.
 - You can also refer to this [blog](https://blockchain-fabric.blogspot.com/2017/09/underconstruction-setting-up-blockchain.html) for reference about the physical setup.

 ## 4. Setup Assetchain Api